resheku/my-awesome/README.md

 ## Shell

-- [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox
 - [CISOfy/lynis](https://github.com/CISOfy/lynis) - Lynis - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.
 - [LukeSmithxyz/mutt-wizard](https://github.com/LukeSmithxyz/mutt-wizard) - A system for automatically configuring mutt and isync with a simple interface and safe passwords
 - [MikeMcQuaid/dotfiles](https://github.com/MikeMcQuaid/dotfiles) - 💻 My dot files shared between machines.